 4. Dumbbell Pullovers: 3 sets x 8-15 reps

-Depending on your split, you should be hitting your chest muscles 1-3 times per week (should I train each muscle group twice a week?).
+Depending on your split, you should be hitting your chest muscles 1-3 times per week.
 Implement these dumbbell chest exercises into your workouts and we guarantee you will build an impressive, well-defined, powerful chest - whether you have good or bad chest genetics.

 Comments will be approved before showing up.